OutSystems/docs-odc/src/eap/reference/built-in-functions/text.md

 ## EncodeJavaScript

 Replaces special characters in a string so that you can use it in JavaScript literals.
-Use this function when using un-escaped expressions that contain content provided by end users.
+Use this function when using un-escaped expressions that contain content provided by end-users.

 Warning: Since this function only encodes strings that will be used in JavaScript literals, it does not protect you from cross-site scripting (XSS) or JavaScript injection vulnerabilities on its own. <b>Do not</b> use this function to encode text that might get executed as JavaScript code, only to encode JavaScript literals.